Belle Delphine: Instagram account ban and social media hiatus

 On 19 July 2019, Delphine's Instagram account was banned.
 A spokesperson for Instagram stated that her account had violated the community guidelines, though the specific post or reason was not provided.
-At the time of the ban, the "belle.delphine" account had accumulated over 4.5 million followers, according to Business Insider and Social Blade.
-Business Insider reported that there "appeared to be a coordinated effort to report Delphine's account."
+At the time of the ban, her account had accumulated over 4.5 million followers, according to Business Insider and Social Blade.
+Business Insider reported that there "appeared to be a coordinated effort to report Delphine's account".

 Delphine continued using her Patreon and Twitter accounts.
 At one point, her Patreon account had over 4,400 supporters.
 Polygon noted that "at least one man" spent $2,500 in exchange for a personal Skype conversation with Delphine.
 In late August, Delphine became inactive on her social media platforms, making many Patreon supporters believe they were being scammed out of previously promised upcoming content.

 On 7 October 2019, Delphine tweeted an image of her mugshot, with a caption detailing that she was arrested.
 The image contained a "Metropolitan Police Service" watermark, although there was not any external proof of an arrest from the Metropolitan Police or otherwise.
 Delphine later stated that someone had stolen her pet hamster at a party and that she vandalised that person's car in retaliation, resulting in her arrest.
 Online publications and users questioned the authenticity of her claims, while the Metropolitan Police stated they were "unable to disclose any information" regarding the arrest due to the Data Protection Act.
-Delphine uploaded her fourth YouTube video in November 2019, before taking a break.
+After she uploaded her fourth YouTube video in November 2019, Delphine took an online hiatus.